inside.ewu.edu

 Notes: required for Sociology and Criminal Justice majors.

 A holistic approach to statistical methods, techniques, and critical analysis used in social science research.
-This course focuses on sociological and criminological issues such as race, class, gender, age, health, education and social justice.
+Focuses on sociological and criminological issues such as race, class, gender, age, health, education, and social justice.

 SOCI 357.
 METHOD FOR SOCIAL RESEARCH.
 5 Credits.